uk000/goto/README.md

 * Ignore and Bypass configurations are not port specific and apply to all ports.
 * APIs for Bypass and Ignore are alike and listed in a single table below.
 The two feature APIs only differ in the prefix `/request/bypass` vs `/request/ignore`
-* For URI matches, prefix `!` can be used for negative match.
+* For URI matches, prefix `!` can be used for negative matches.
 Negative URI matches are treated with conjunction (`AND`) whereas positive URI matches are treated with disjunction (`OR`).
 A URI gets filtered if:
     * It matches any positive URI filter
     * It doesn't match all negative URI filters
 * When `/` is configured as URI match, base URL both with and without `/` are matched